 Admissions to Alcohol and Drug Rehab Center

 You are making an important and life-changing decision to enter an alcohol and drug rehab center.
 We want to make sure you feel as comfortable and prepared as possible to embark on your journey toward recovery from addiction.
-Our leading drug and alcohol treatment center at The Watershed in Florida and Texas has compiled the following information that will be helpful when planing for your inpatient treatment.
+Our leading drug and alcohol treatment center in Florida has compiled the following information that will be helpful when planning for your inpatient treatment.

 Drug and Alcohol Treatment Center Information

 It is our legal responsibility to ensure each patient’s confidentiality, as mandated by federal state law.
-All staff at The Watershed is dedicated to upholding these standards in all communications and records.
+All staff at The Addiction Recovery Center is dedicated to upholding these standards in all communications and records.

 What to Bring to Our Drug and Alcohol Treatment Center:

 Attire for therapy should be casual and in good taste.
 Clothing depicting alcohol, drugs, sex, violence, gambling, sports teams, or any clothing deemed inappropriate by staff is not allowed.*

 - •Appropriate attire includes: jeans, casual slacks, sport-shirts, skirts and dresses that are knee-length or longer, jogging suits, and appropriate-length shorts such as Bermuda/walking shorts (covering 3/4 of the thigh).

 - •Swimwear, sportswear, open shirts etc. are allowed only for recreational and fitness activities and are considered inappropriate for therapy, meals or meetings.

 - •Bathing suits for women should be appropriate.
 No high cut legs, thongs or revealing tops.

 - •Bathing suits for men must be the boxer-type.